Call Parking Feature: How to Park Calls

 Call Flip to Your Own Device

 If you’re simply looking to continue an active call on one of your other devices, you can use the call flip feature.
-Call flip is used when you want to switch from your desk phone to mobile phone or vice versa without hanging up the call.
+Call flip is used when you want to switch from your desk phone to a mobile phone or vice versa without hanging up the call.
 To flip an active call, transfer the call to your own extension.